theotor83/utf-rewritten/README.md

 - A theme switcher, with a new design made by Xooit
 - A 'Flashback' feature on the archive, allowing users to see the forum's simulated state in a past date
 - A quickstart script, to easily set up the project

+### Highlights

+This project archives around 30,000 posts, and around 2,000 users from the original forum.
+The stack is as follows: Django 5.1+, PostgreSQL, Redis, and Docker for deployment.
+BBCode support is provided with `precise_bbcode`, with over 20 supported tags.
+It is easy to set up, and can be deployed with a single command using Docker.

 ### Why was it created?
 I was part of the community when I was very young, and still have some online friends from this forum.
 As the original site is no longer accessible, I wanted to recreate the original feeling of the forum, as well as its content.
 I also plan on becoming a backend developer, and this project serves as a valuable learning experience, with even more features than I first expected.